-The Performance Benchmark for Atlas Fixed Income Composite is average six (6) month KIBOR (Offer) and returns of Benchmark are gross i.e. not net of withholding taxes.
+The Benchmark for "Atlas Fixed Income Composite" is weighted average returns of the benchmarks of all portfolios in the composite.
+Returns of the Benchmark are gross i.e. not net of withholding taxes.
+The Benchmark of the Composite is rebalanced monthly.